carlosbuenosvinos/phparchitect-hexagonal-architecture-article/page.markdown

 example, it was from a ZF request and now from a Silex request.

+## Testing your code

 Tomorrow, what about moving from MySQL to Redis?

-During the same sprint, your architect comes to you and says: ?what about moving the voting story to redis?
+During the same sprint, your architect comes to you and says:
+?what about moving the voting story to redis?
 Could you do it for this sprint??, ?Yep, no problem!?.
 Man, you are on fire.

 <Code for the new Adapter>